 º 6.
 Final passage. a.
 Prior to the reading of the third reading

-following the end of the previous days' session, whichever is later.
+of the previous days' session, whichever is later.

 b.
 The question on the final passage of every bill shall be taken

 immediately after the third reading and without debate.
 On the final

 passage of every bill and concurrent resolution a fast roll call shall

 be taken by the Secretary calling the names of five Senators, three of

 whom shall be the Conference Leaders provided, however, that each